Henry Schein (HSIC)

 With a vast inventory of over 300,000 products stocked in distribution centers spanning more than 5.3 million square feet worldwide, Henry Schein (NASDAQ:HSIC) is a global distributor of healthcare products and services primarily to dental practices, medical offices, and other healthcare facilities.

-- One positive is that its earnings growth has topped the peer group average over the last five years as its EPS has compounded at 10.4% annually
+- A bright spot is that its earnings per share have outperformed the peer group average over the last five years, increasing by 10.4% annually

 Why There Are Better Opportunities Than Henry Schein